goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/2-cred/_index.md

 Go back to the **RESOURCES -> Credentials -> Workshop Credentials** and note that the SSH key is not visible.

-You have now setup credentials to use later for your inventory hosts.
+You have now setup credentials for Ansible to access your managed hosts.

 ## Run Ad Hoc Commands